*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 The general universal guideline is 3 hours for international flights and 2 hours for domestic flights, and to be on the safe side if you’re asking my official advice, I’d say stick to those guidelines.

-However, if you’re asking me about my experience and promise not to blame me for missing your flight, I’ll say the airport in Cartagena is often pretty quick though.
+However, if you’re asking me about my experience and promise not to blame me for missing your flight, I’ll say the airport in Cartagena is often pretty quick.

-I can’t think of a time it’s taken me longer than 15 minutes to get through security for domestic flights.
+I can’t think of many times it’s taken me longer than 20 minutes to get through security for domestic flights.

 So, I would say stick to 1.5-2 hours for domestic flights if you’re checking a bag or need to get your boarding pass.
-If you aren’t checking a bag and have your boarding pass, you can likely arrive around an hour before your departure time.
+If you aren’t checking a bag and already have your boarding pass printed or on your phone, you can likely arrive around an hour before your departure time.

 For international, I would say give yourself at least 2.5 hours.

-Passing through security usually takes longer since you have to pass through immigration first (and yes, you are meant to fill out the Check Mig Form upon departure too).
+Passing through security when departing on an international flight usually takes longer since you have to pass through immigration first.

-Maybe, if you’re not checking a bag and already have your boarding pass, you could arrive closer to 2 hours and mostly likely be fine.
+Maybe, if you’re not checking a bag and already have your boarding pass, you could arrive closer to 2 hours and most likely be fine.

-Keep in mind they have started making you take off your shoes and they are much stricter about liquids on international flights, following the 3.4 oz or 100 ml rules.
+Keep in mind they have started making you take off your shoes and they are much stricter about liquids on international flights, following the 3.4 oz or 100 ml rules like in the US.

 I’ve also had them open up and search my carryons whenever I’ve carried bags of coffee and books on several occasions.
 So, if you’re carrying anything at all that might look like a bag or block of something on the x-ray, don’t cut the time too close.